All About Heavy and Tractor-Trailer Truck Drivers

 - Crank trailer landing gear up or down to safely secure vehicles.

-When polled, Heavy and Tractor-Trailer Truck Drivers say the following skills are most frequently used in their jobs:
+These are the skills Heavy and Tractor-Trailer Truck Drivers say are the most useful in their careers:

 Operation and Control: Controlling operations of equipment or systems.